linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 6.md

 Offshoring and outsourcing.
 A common, and precise, term to describe the global integration of production is offshoring.
 Offshoring is the procurement of intermediate inputs from abroad.
 Offshoring thus characterizes a production stage by its location: outside a country's borders, not within.
 Intermediate production steps can be located offshore (abroad) or onshore (at home).

 Unfortunately, the same phenomenon is sometimes also called outsourcing.
 But in microeconomics and industrial organization the term outsourcing has been reserved for a long time to mean something completely different.
-The conventional notion of outsourcing relates to the make-or-buy
+The conventional notion of outsourcing relates to the make-or-buy decision that a firm makes for the production of its output.
+If a production stage is not kept in-house (within the firm) but is sent to another firm to perform, then it is said to be outsourced.

 Table 6.1: Offshoring and Outsourcing